 ConceptsSteps

-Api Step
+API Step

 An API step is exposed as an HTTP endpoint that acts as an entry point into your sequence of steps, or flow.
 It allows external systems or clients to trigger and interact with your flows through a REST API interface.
 Like any Motia Step, an API Step can be configured to emit events or wait for events to occur.